shamdasani/shamdasani.org/_posts/2024-review.md

 My trip to China probably deserves a post of its own, but here are some highlights:

-- Ate lots of delicious food (roast duck, dim sum, fresh seafood)
+- Ate lots of delicious food (roast duck, dim sum, fresh seafood, and more...)
 - Explored a large part of Guangzhou[^4] by foot (wet markets, street food, shops, etc.) and got a feel for the culture
 - Got extorted[^5] by a driver posing as the Uber I ordered in Shanghai
 - Visited the [AirWallex](https://www.airwallex.com/us)[^6] office (thanks [Yuhan](https://www.linkedin.com/in/wang-yuhan)!)